Another gloomy, overcast day in Scotland. Perfect for a walking tour!

 He had a booming voice and a tendency for using the joining statement, “nonetheless…” to unite his stories about the history of Edinburgh.

-We paused for a while at a statue of David Hume, where people touch a toe for good luck which polished it compared to the dull green hue the rest of the statue had turned due to years of exposure to the elements.
+We paused for a while at a statue of David Hume.
+People touch a toe for good luck which polished the toe compared to the dull green hue the rest of the statue had turned due to years of exposure to the elements.

 The very poor stayed in the attic, no heat, very little insulation from the elements.